-Stephanie Hyche, Director, Office of Research Development Office of Research Development Staff A square peg simply won't fit in a round hole.
+Stephanie Hyche, Director, Office of Research Development Office of Research Development Staff Dr. Carlos Ortiz, USDA National Program Leader A square peg simply won't fit in a round hole.
 This program will not only present a variety of resources to help faculty locate appropriate funding opportunities, but we will also discuss how to be sure the funding mechanisms you select are the right "fit" before you invest hours of time and labor into crafting a grant proposal.
-We will share best practices for using searchable databases of funding opportunity announcements, preparing a strong, shareable concept paper, and vetting your ideas with agency program officials.
+Dr. Carlos Ortiz, Program Leader with the USDA will also participate in this presentation as this group shares best practices for using searchable databases of funding opportunity announcements, preparing a strong, shareable concept paper, and vetting your ideas with agency program officials.
+Although Dr. Ortiz is from USDA, it is important to remember that very often agency requirements are similar, if not the same, which means his information will be applicable across multiple agencies.